azariah11dev/generative_ai/text_summarizer_api/README.md

         - ### Option B - Without Live Server
         - If you don't want the extension, you can run a simple dev server:
          - **If you have Node.js installed:**
-         - in the aditional terminal window navigate to frontend folder using cd "input folder path"
+         - in the additional terminal window navigate to frontend folder using cd "input folder path"
             - example command: cd ".\generative_ai\text_summarizer_api\frontend"
         - in the terminal run: npm run dev
-        - **Or Using Python's built--in server:**
+        - **Or Using Python's built-in server:**
         - from the frontend folder using the same navigation trick as described above run
             - python -m http.server 5500
             - then look up: http://localhost:5500/index.html in web browser
+4. ## Running Backend
+    - Don't panic when you get **Hmmm… can't reach this page**, this is normal.
+It takes a long time for all the models to start up.
+        - as long as uvicorn doesn't give you an error message which is displayed in the terminal, the servers are just getting started.
+    - Refresh page when you get something like:
+        - INFO:     127.0.0.1:61482 - "GET / HTTP/1.1" 200 OK

 # **Feature: Smart Model Swapping**